 - Youth who are “new” to our streets are more likely to become chronically homeless if we do not intervene within 15 nights.

-- Youth that have experienced homelessness have a 50% higher chance of not having a high school diploma, than youth that have not had the experience.
+- Youth that have experienced homelessness are 50% more likely not to receive a high school diploma.
 It is our goal to develop this program to interrupt this cycle and produce education and personal successes for 50 of these homeless youth.

 - For every $1 spent on youth interventions that address homelessness, the community saves $4.12 according to a New Avenues for Youth study (Portland, Oregon 2010).

-- National studies indicate that most of these youth run away due to family conflict or abuse, while others are kicked out of their home or "thrown away‟.
+- National studies indicate that most of these youth run away due to family conflict or abuse, while others are kicked out of their home and forced to fend for themselves.

-- Last school year, 15th Night Rapid Access Network (RAN) Advocates sent alerts on behalf of 162 unaccompanied students with a total of 292 services and resource requested.
+- Last school year, 15th Night Rapid Access Network (RAN) advocates sent alerts on behalf of 162 unaccompanied students with a total of 292 services and resource requested.
 The most common requests were for basic needs like clothing and shoes, food and shelter.
-As of the end of the year, 30 local, youth-serving organizations (“providers”) were responding to unaccompanied student needs via the 15th Night Rapid Access Network (RAN).
+As of the end of the year, 30 local youth-serving organizations (“providers”) are responding to unaccompanied student needs via the 15th Night Rapid Access Network (RAN).

 What is 15th Night?

 One night on the street is too many.
-The 15th Night is a community-wide partnership that helps more than 480 of our Eugene-Springfield students who are navigating school and life alone, without a permanent place to spend the night.
-Bringing together existing community resources, the 15th Night focuses these resources on the safety and well-being of our vulnerable Eugene-Springfield youth who do not have a parent or guardian to support them.
+The 15th Night is a community-wide partnership that helps the current Eugene-Springfield students that are navigating homelessness and many are unaccompanied.
+Bringing together existing community resources, the 15th Night focuses on the safety and well-being of our vulnerable Eugene-Springfield youth who do not have a parent or guardian to support them.
 These resource teams include at least one representative from the University of Oregon, Bethel School District, Lane County Health and Human Services, the Eugene Police Department, City Councilor Ward 8, Eugene City Manager, Lane ESD, Eugene 4J School District, as well as over 30 area nonprofits.

-Our latest effort is to work with individual High schools and their feeder middle schools on creating their own internal response team for homeless youth within their school, referred to as the School Mobilization Model.
-Our Host home program is at the core of engaging the school’s parent and teacher community, as well as local neighborhood groups and business, to wrap services and support all around these youth.
-We believe this is a program/effort that is innovative and could be reproduced in any community.
+Our latest effort is to work with individual high schools and their feeder middle schools on creating their own internal response team for homeless youth within their school.
+This is known as the School Mobilization Model.
+Our Host Home program is, at its core, working to engage the school’s parent and teacher community, as well as local neighborhood groups and business, to wrap services and support all around these youth.
+We believe this is a program/effort that is effective, innovative, and could be reproduced in any community.

-Here in the Eugene/Springfield, homelessness is a wide-spread issue that many organizations have been grappling with for years.
-Many people turn to the Eugene Mission or other shelters in our community, to seek temporary housing, especially during the cold winter months.
-However, if you are an unaccompanied youth and you are experiencing homelessness, you do not have access to Adult Shelters, leaving youth with 7 beds at the one shelter we have for under 18, if they can get in, or sleeping on the street.
+Here in Eugene/Springfield, homelessness is a wide-spread issue that many organizations have been grappling with for years.
+Many people turn to the Eugene Mission, or other shelters in our community, to seek temporary housing, especially during the cold winter months.
+However, if you are an unaccompanied youth and you are experiencing homelessness, you do not have access to adult shelters.
+This leaves youth with 12 (7 during COVID restrictions) beds at the one shelter we have for under 18 and 13 beds at another for youth indentifyling as female.
 Youth under the age of 18 are also unable to access many food distribution resources and resource centers due to their status as a minor.

-AFFEC is licensed through the state of Oregon.
-As the only licensed Host home program in the state, we have an advantage to serve all ages, all background with no geographic barriers.
-Because we have successfully completed the licensing process we are also very committed to assisting other blooming Host home programs throughout the state.
+AFFEC's Host Home Program is licensed through the state of Oregon.
+As one of the few licensed Host Home programs in the state, we are able to assist youth ages 0-15 years old.
+Youth 16+ and home providers are not required to go through the licensed program.
+We take pride in successfully completing the licensing process and are also very committed to assisting other blooming Host Home programs throughout the state.

 The RAN technology was updated over the summer based on feedback from our community advocates and network of 30+ service providers.
 RAN 2.0 was successfully launched in late September and enables school specific RANs to be connected to the larger Community RAN.

 The 15th Night expanded into Springfield this fall.
 Springfield Public Schools and the Springfield Police Department can now access the 15th Night RAN on behalf of students experiencing homelessness.
-Catholic Community Services, First Place Family Shelter, Whitebird Dental and the Eugene Mission have all joined the 30+ network of providers who responded in real time to the 292 alerts for help this year.
+Catholic Community Services, First Place Family Shelter, Whitebird Dental, and the Eugene Mission have all joined the 30+ network of providers who responded in real time to alerts.

-15th Night Rapid Access Network Community Partners are working together to safeguard more than 480 Eugene-Springfield students who do not have a parent or guardian to support them, or a permanent place to call home.
+15th Night Rapid Access Network Community Partners are working together to safeguard the 460+ Eugene-Springfield unhoused students who do not have a parent or guardian to support them, or a permanent place to call home.
 With thanks to their involvement, the 15th Night community movement can prevent Eugene-Springfield youth from going out on the street, and intervene quickly if they do.
 This partnership includes many state / government resource and over 30 community nonprofits that all make a commitment to work together.